doniaskima/spring-boot-microservices/README.md

 20. @Transactional: Specifies transactional behavior for methods in a service or repository.
 21. @Valid: Indicates that a parameter should be validated using Bean Validation (JSR-303).
 22. @Bean: Marks a method as a Spring bean factory, allowing custom bean creation and configuration within a Spring application context.

+# Project Structure and Configuration

+## `pom.xml` - The Heart of Your Project

+The `pom.xml` file, also known as the Project Object Model, is a critical component of Maven-based Java projects.
+It serves several essential roles in managing your project:

+1. **Project Configuration**: The `pom.xml` file defines key project information, such as its name, version, and description.
+It ensures clarity and uniqueness in project identification.

+2. **Project Dependencies**: You can list external libraries and components that your project relies on within the `pom.xml`.
+Maven then automatically manages and downloads these dependencies, simplifying project setup and ensuring consistency across development environments.

+3. **Build Lifecycle Configuration**: The `pom.xml` specifies how your project is built and packaged.
+It outlines build phases (e.g., compilation, testing, packaging) and utilizes plugins with their configurations to execute these tasks.
+This automation streamlines the development process.

+In summary, the `pom.xml` file is fundamental to your Maven-based project.
+It streamlines project configuration, simplifies dependency management, and automates the build process, making it a crucial tool for Java developers.